[EUobserved] When can I see my loved one again?

 In Pyramus and Thisbe, a Roman story, the lovers were separated by a garden wall and spoke to each other through a small gap, which seemed like a metaphor for my phone screen.

 It was tantalising when I saw, online, that planes were taking off, each day, that could bring us together.
-And I keep hearing about "flattening curves" lately.
+And I kept hearing about "flattening curves" lately.

 So I phoned round to see if we could do it and I found a way.